appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 :::

-## Insecure Registries
+## Insecure Registry

 <Tabs>
   <TabItem value="docker" label="Docker" default>

-By default, Docker tries to connect to the server with `HTTPS` and from `443` port.
+By default, Docker tries to connect to the server with HTTPS and from the `443` port.

-If your registry is running over `HTTP`, then you should define your registry as `insecure registry` to the Docker daemon.
+If your registry is running over HTTP, then you should define your registry as an **insecure registry** in the Docker daemon.

 Edit the `daemon.json` file, whose default location is `/etc/docker/daemon.json`.